burrahey/burrahey.github.io/_posts/2018-01-10-combine_reduce_function_w_an_example.markdown

 books: books(state.books, action) }
 ```

 This also explains why if an action type exists in multiple reducers, it will run through all of those changes (e.g. for example, let's say both the *books* and *recommendedBooks* reducers have an 'ADD_BOOK' action type defined in their case statements: then we would add books to both arrays in the state object.

-POJOs: no magic whatsoever.
+The end!